 Working as a doctor in Australia – a guide for doctors with an international qualification

 To practise as a doctor in Australia you will need to meet the registration requirements of the Medical Board of Australia.
 You may also require a visa, which is issued by the Australian Government’s Department of Home Affairs.
-It is likely that at the time of your application, your particular area of specialty will need to be on one of the Lists of Eligible Skilled Occupations.
-Different visa types correspond to a particular list, which is generally updated twice per year.
+It is likely that at the time of your application, your particular area of specialty will need to be on one of the Skilled Occupation List.
+Different visa types correspond to a particular list, which is generally updated once or twice per year.
 Each list contains different roles within the medical profession, such as “Radiation Oncologist” or “Rheumatologist” or “General Practitioner”.

 There are three different pathways to become registered as a doctor in Australia.
 These are the Standard Pathway, the Competent Authority Pathway, and the Specialist Pathway.